tboy1337/netcut/README.md

 1. **Permission Denied**
    - Ensure you're running with administrator/root privileges
+   - Check user permissions for network interface access

 2. **Interface Not Found**
    - Verify the network interface name
    - Try running without the --interface parameter
+   - Check if the interface is up and active

-3. **Gateway MAC Detection Failure**
+3. **Gateway Detection Failure**
-   - Manually specify the gateway MAC address using --gateway-mac
+   - Manually specify the gateway IP and MAC addresses
    - Verify network connectivity
+   - Check if the gateway is responding to ARP requests

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+When contributing, please:
+- Follow existing code style
+- Add appropriate documentation
+- Include test cases where applicable
+- Update the README if adding new features

 ## License